icaros-usc/pyribs/README.md

   the algorithm prioritizes quality or diversity.
 - An **Optimizer** joins the **Archive** and **Emitters** together and acts as a scheduling algorithm for emitters.
-The **Optimizer** provides an iterface for requesting new candidate solutions and telling the algorithm how solutions performed.
+The **Optimizer** provides an iterface for requesting new candidate solutions and telling the algorithm how candidates performed.

 ## Usage